Veritwin/catenis-off-chain-server/README.md

 - `data.data`: \[String\] Off-Chain message data as a base64-encoded binary stream.
 - `data.dataType`: \[String\] Type of off-chain message data; either 'msg-envelope' or 'msg-receipt'.
 - `data.savedDate`: \[String\] ISO-8601 formatted date and time when off-chain message data has originally been saved.
-- `data.retrievedDate`: \[String\] ISO-8601 formatted date and time when off-chain message data has been retrieved.
+- `data.retrievedDate`: \[String\] (optional) ISO-8601 formatted date and time when off-chain message data has been retrieved.
+ This field will not be returned if `includeSavedOnly` query string parameter is true and off-chain message data is not yet retrieved.

 ## Client notification